Stepland/jujube/README.md

 I'm still unsure about the name

-Its main goal is to be easy to install and use on any platform
+Its main goal is to be easy to install and use on Windows, Mac and Linux

 ## Planned Features
 ### 100% Sure